Category Archives: 2006 Films

 The story involves a plot to release hundreds of deadly snakes on a passenger flight, to kill a witness to a murder trial.

-Of course, innocent passengers are met with their dire fates as the cartoon-like characters are offed one by one, horror film style.
+Of course, innocent passengers meet their dire fates as the cartoon-like characters are offed one by one, in a horror-film style.

-Sadly, the film did not live up to anticipated expectations, commercially or critically, and was considered somewhat of a dud after all of the hype, but I rather enjoyed it for what it was.
+Sadly, the film did not live up to expectations, commercially or critically, and was considered something of a dud after all the hype, but I rather enjoyed it for what it was.

 Hardly high art, it entertained me.